Loading ...

 9. Select Save.

 Note: You can set up release conditions to have the test appear at a certain time or after certain criteria in your course has been met.
-For information about item visibility, see the Changing Item Visibility and Setting Release Conditions article.
+For information about item visibility, visit the Changing Item Visibility and Setting Release Conditions article.

 More Test Options